puppetize/infrastructure/README.md

-This repository contains [Puppet](http://puppetlabs.com) manifests and [Vagrant](http://vagrantup.com)/[VeeWee](https://github.com/jedi4ever/veewee#readme) definitions for the infrastructure of [puppetize.net](http://puppetize.net), tipped off with a bunch of high-level [Rake](http://rake.rubyforge.org/) tasks that tie everything together.
+This repository contains [Puppet](http://puppetlabs.com) manifests and [Vagrant](http://vagrantup.com)/[VeeWee](https://github.com/jedi4ever/veewee#readme) definitions for the infrastructure of [puppetize.net](http://puppetize.net), topped with a bunch of high-level [Rake](http://rake.rubyforge.org/) tasks that tie everything together.

 The goal is to make it extremely easy for anyone to set up and maintain development and production environments for the site itself (a